Quiet kitchen table with a cup of tea and notebook — a calm start toward change

 Self-exclude (in person)

-• Betting shops: Multi-Operator Self-Exclusion (ask staff).
+• Multi-Operator Self-Exclusion for shops

 Money safety

-• Move payday funds to a bills-only account first thing.
+• Move payday funds immediately

 When urges hit